Agile software development and traditional cost accounting don’t match.

 3. Applying Participatory Budgeting

+Participants collaboratively invest their individual budgets against the requests under the guidance that Solutions and Epics should be fully funded to be considered for actual funding when the forum is complete.
 Since the participants can’t fund all of the items, they must work together to identify the best investments.
 Even more importantly, participants from different value streams must collaboratively pool their budgets to support initiatives that no single value stream can fund by itself.
-The discussions from this collaboration allow participants to make better choices about epics to optimize value delivery across the portfolio.
+Because partially funded Solutions and Epics are candidates for termination the group will negotiate to determine where to make the best investments.
+The discussions from this collaboration allow participants to make choices that optimize value delivery across the portfolio.

 Learn More Special thanks to Rami Sirkia and Maarit Laanti for an original white paper on this topic, which you can find here.
 Reinertsen, Don.
 Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas Publishing, 2009.
 Getting the Most Out of Your Product Development Process (http://www.bcf.usc.edu/~padler/research/HBR_prod_dev_proc.pdf) Baghai, Mehrdad, and Coley, Steve.
 The Alchemy of Growth: Practical Insights for Building the Enduring Enterprise.
 Basic Books, 2000.